MEN'S NCAA CHAMPS

 2013 National Women's Diving Coach of the Year

 Tennessee diving coach Dave Parrington, a successful athlete on both the collegiate and international levels, has translated that athletic excellence into a high degree of proficiency in the coaching ranks.
-Parrington has received countless honors on every level the diving community and recently completed his 24th season coaching UT divers.
+Parrington has received countless honors on every level the diving community and is in his 27th season at UT in the 2016-17 school year.

 His wealth of experience and teaching ability was displayed in the successes of his athletes with divers excelling at the conference and national levels year in, year out.

-Parrington and the UT divers have built an impressive stretch over the last three seasons.
+Parrington and the UT divers have built an impressive stretch over recent.

 The 2011-12 season was among Tennessee's best overall seasons in the diving well as the men swept all three diving events at the SEC Championships for the first time in program history.
 Ryan Helms won the 1-meter and 3-meter titles and freshman Mauricio Robles took the platform.
 Tori Lamp led the women all year and won her first SEC title in her signature event, the platform.
 Helms and Lamp were both voted the SEC Diver of the Year for the men and women.